-If only you would heed his voice today: 8 "Do not harden your hearts as at Meribah, or at Massah, that day in the desert, 9 when your ancestors tempted and tried me, though they had seen my deeds.
+If only you would heed his voice today: 8 'Do not harden your hearts as at Meribah, or at Massah, that day in the desert, 9 when your ancestors tempted and tried me, though they had seen my deeds.

-10 "For forty years I was filled with loathing for that generation, so I said:
+10 'For forty years I was filled with loathing for that generation, so I said:

-'A people with wandering hearts are they, and ignorant of my ways.'
+"A people with wandering hearts are they, and ignorant of my ways."

-11 So I solemnly swore to them in my anger, that never would they enter my place of rest."
-Psalms 96:1
+11 So I solemnly swore to them in my anger, that never would they enter my place of rest.'

 Psalm 96 - The Lord's Rule 1 Sing to the LORD a new song, sing to the LORD, all the earth.
-2 Sing to the LORD, bless his name, from day to day herald his victory.
+2 Sing to the LORD, bless his name, Psalms 96:3 from day to day herald his victory.
 3 Tell his glory among the nations, his wonders among all peoples.

-4 For great is the LORD and worthy all praise; held in awe, above all gods: 5 for all the gods of the nations are idols, but the LORD created the heavens.
-6 Before him are splendor and majesty, beauty and strength in his holy place.
+4 For great is the LORD and worthy all praise;

+held in awe, above all gods: 5 for all the gods of the nations are idols, but the LORD created the heavens.
+6 Before him are splendour and majesty, beauty and strength in his holy place.

 7 Ascribe to the LORD, you tribes of the nations, ascribe to the LORD glory and strength.

 8 Ascribe to the LORD the glory he manifests: bring you an offering, enter his courts.
-9 Bow to the LORD in holy array:

-tremble before him, all the earth.
+9 Bow to the LORD in holy array: tremble before him, all the earth.

-10 Say to the nations, "The LORD is king."
+10 Say to the nations, 'The LORD is king.'
 The world stands firm to be shaken no more.
 He will judge the peoples with equity.
+11 If the because he cladered the card the state.